top of page

 Robert "Bullet Bob" Hayes

-For the past four decades the Bob Hayes Invitational Track meet has been a focal point for young track and field participants from the southeastern United States.
+For the past six decades the Bob Hayes Invitational Track meet has been a focal point for young track and field participants from the southeastern United States.
 For those too young to remember, Bob Hayes was the Florida A&M sprinter that was dubbed "Bullet Bob" for his dominance of the sprints from 60 to 100 yards.

 Hayes, who came to the world's attention in 1964, was the first person to run 100 yards in 9.1 seconds and also held the world record for sixty yards at 5.9 seconds.
 He was awarded two gold medals in the 1964 Olympics.
 A muscular 5 feet eleven inches and 190 pounds, Hayes also excelled in football and is a member of the NFL Dallas Cowboys Ring of Honor.